-- 1. A sophomore may progress to junior status after satisfactory fulfillment of all sophomore level requirements. - 1.1 A sophomore must satisfactorily fulfill course requirements for all Semester I courses in order to progress to Semester II. - 1.2 A sophomore must achieve a final grade of "C" in all Semester I courses and general education course, and a "S" (satisfactory) in all clinical and nursing skills laboratory components. - 1.3 Take required national standardized examinations and complete required remediation, if applicable. - 1.4 Current immunization record, - 1.5 Current CPR.
+- 1. A sophomore may progress to junior status after satisfactory fulfillment of all sophomore level requirements. - 1.1 A sophomore must satisfactory fulfill course requirements for all semester I courses in order to progress to semester II. - 1.2 A sophomore must achieve a final grade of 'C' in all semester I courses and general education and science Nutrition course, and an "S" (satisfactory) in all course clinical and nursing skills laboratory components.